puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 Here are two strategies for finding out if your bug has already been reported (and potentially solved!) by someone else:

 1. Use the issue search built into JIRA which is available from the menu bar under "Issues > Search for Issues".
-   When searching, be sure to adjust the filters --- especially those available from the "Project" menu.
+   The search interface contains several drop down menus that can be used to filter issues using fields such as project or assignee in addition to matching words or phrases.
+   The search interface can also be toggled to "advanced" mode, which allows queries to be specified using JQL (JIRA Query Language).
+   For example, the following JQL query could be used to find all unresolved bugs in the Puppet project that contain a certain phrase:

+        type = Bug AND resolution = Empty AND project = "Puppet" AND text ~ "some phrase"

-   Comprehensive instructions for searching JIRA can be found on the Atlassian website: <https://confluence.atlassian.com/display/JIRA061/Searching+for+Issues>
+   Comprehensive instructions for searching JIRA, including tips for using JQL, can be found on the Atlassian website: <https://confluence.atlassian.com/display/JIRA061/Searching+for+Issues>
 2. Join and search the "puppet-bugs" group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
    Every action on a bug in the Puppet issue trackers will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening.
    Searches in the puppet-bugs archive can be refined using [Search Terms](https://support.google.com/groups/answer/2371405).